iandorsey00/geodata/README.md

     higher (50%), and
   * The proportion of those 25 years and older who have a graduate degree or higher (50%).

+### `PlaceVectorApp`s

+The aim of a `PlaceVectorApp` is to calculate how similar two areas appear.
+`PlaceVectorApp`s are made up of the following
+components:

+* The population density component,
+* The income component, and
+* The median year structure built component.
+This is the year for which the median house was built in the place.

 ## Grouping places within California by counties